-III.F.
+IV.A.
 Passive and Aggressive Orders

-Why do institutions profit from trade, while individuals lose?
 If institutions possess superior information, they would likely place aggressive limit orders to buy undervalued stocks and to sell overvalued stocks to capitalize on their superior information.
 Alternatively, institutions could profit by providing liquidity to uninformed investors by placing passive limit orders to buy or sell stocks.